ejh243/goodcodingpractises/_episodes/new-episode_1.md

 ---
-title: New Lesson
+title: Principles of Good Code
-teaching: 10
+teaching: 45
-exercises: 20
+exercises: null
 duration: 0
-summary: ""
+summary: In this session we will provide an overview of methods and attributes of good code.
 questions: null
 objectives: null
 keypoints: null